ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 The Crumb TUI, built on top of the Crumb event loop, is a minimal reactive declarative framework.
 It operates on an array of UI elements, in which each element is a list with two internal lists.
 The second item is the listener mentioned above.
 When the TUI runs, the listener arrays of all elements are extracted and passed down to the event loop.

-The first item in each element list is a list representing "props" of the element.
+The first item in each element list is a list representing the "props" of the element.
 It has three items: x, y, and look, where the look is a two-dimensional array (in Crumb’s case, a list of lists).

 The following is a logical representation of "props":